 Given neither of us has that specific need, we prefer and recommend the Microsoft Windows Operating System.
 But that’s not the only reason…

 Why do we recommend the Surface Pro 7?

 The battery life is double what we got from the old Surface Pro 4.
-Fully charged, you will be able to work for almost 8 hours straight on the battery power alone (using good battery management).
+Fully charged, you will be able to work for up to 10.5 hours of typical device usage on the battery power alone.

 If you travel with carry-on like us, your luggage cannot weigh more than 10kgs / 22lbs (on some airlines even less).
-Including the keyboard, the Surface Pro’s weight is 1.1kgs / 2.4 lbs.
+Including the keyboard (called a Type Cover in Microsoft-speak), the Surface Pro’s weight is 1.1kgs / 2.42 lbs.
 For such a powerful machine, that is light.
 By comparison: the Mac Book Air weighs 1.25kgs / 2.75lbs.
 Surface Pro’s are also extremely thin, allowing them to slide easily into your carry-on luggage.

 Screen size and resolution

-Like streaming video?
+Like streaming YouTube videos or watching Netflix?
 The Surface Pro’s 31.2cm / 12.3′ (2736 x 1824) is one of the best screens for 2-in-1 offerings.
-Compare this to the Mac Book Air, and the Surface Pro 6’s screen is smaller with a better resolution.
+Compare this to the Mac Book Air, and the Surface Pro 7’s screen is smaller with a better resolution.
 And being a 2-in-1, you can easily detach the keyboard for the tablet experience (and easier video watching or reading).

 The Microsoft Surface Pro (since the third generation) has started to provide some excellent features worthy to warrant being the best laptop for travel and work including but not limited to: